amannirala13/Learning-Resources/README.md

 # Welcome to Learning Resources
-The is a open repository for sharing learning resources on various fields of Science and C.S.
+This is an open repository for sharing learning resources on various fields of Science and C.S.

 **Aim:** To provide a library for beginners and professionals to start learning with the ***quick short note resources*** and also get hands on world famous ***eBooks***, ***tutorials***, ***research works*** and other ***archived resources*** of the specific domain for free.